-The leadership team comprises of both equity and salaried partners.
-The Company is owned by its members (referred to as equity partners), whose rights and obligations are set out in the respective partnership agreement.
-A list of the members is available for inspection at the registered office address which is 41-49 Agiou Nicolaou, Nimeli Court, Block C, 2408 Engomi, Cyprus.
+Firms, took into consideration all the local legal and regulatory requirements.
+Grant Thornton Holdings (Cyprus) Ltd is duly licensed by ICPAC (E1475).
+A list of the shareholders, along with the agreement regulating the rights and obligations, are available for inspection at the registered office address which is 41-49 Agiou Nicolaou, Nimeli Court, Block C, 2408 Engomi, Cyprus.

+Grant Thornton Holdings (Cyprus) Ltd does not carry out audits or provide any professional services.
 Our professional activities are conducted through Grant Thornton (Cyprus) Limited and its subsidiaries (together the "Firm").

 We are a full member firm of Grant Thornton International Limited (GTIL) which is a not-for-profit, non-practicing, international umbrella membership entity organised as a private company limited by guarantee not having a share capital, incorporated in England and Wales.
 GTIL is one of the world's leading organisations of independently owned and managed accounting and consulting firms.
-Further information about GTIL is outlined in the relevant section on page 15.
+Further information about GTIL is outlined in the relevant section on page 14.